IRB Member Duties and Responsibilities

 - Keep abreast of regulations and policies pertaining to human research; and

-- Report any undue influence to the Chairperson.
+- Report any undue influence to the IRB chair or VP HRPP.

-- In addition to the responsibilities of members, each member will be expected to act as a sub-committee reviewer for assigned studies at convened meetings.
+- In addition to the responsibilities of members, members is may be assigned as sub-committee reviewers.

 - The sub-committee must perform an in depth review of assigned material and present an assessment of the scientific merits and safety of the research proposal and recommend specific actions to CPHS.

-- The Sub-Committee Chairperson will lead CPHS discussion of the study.
+- The sub-committee chair will lead discussion of the research at the meeting.

 - Screen and process all applications and correspondence received by the review board.

-- Serve as a resource for Investigators and researchers regarding implementation of CPHS policies, procedures and forms.
+- Serve as a resource for researchers and research staff regarding CPHS policies, procedures and forms.

-- Ensure that Review Board’s meetings are properly conducted, including meeting agendas, ensuring quorum, documenting minutes and follow up action including correspondence to Investigators / Sponsors.
+- Ensure that IRB meetings are properly conducted, including meeting agendas, ensuring quorum, documenting minutes and follow up action including correspondence to researchers.

-- Report any undue influence to the IRB Director or to the Executive Chairperson
+- Report any undue influence to the IRB Director or to the VP HRPP

-Training – New members are invited to attend the new member orientation.
-The new members are assigned to sub-committees with experienced IRB Members for mentoring.
-New members also attend a comprehensive in-service within a few months of joining the IRB.
+New members are invited to attend the new member orientation.
+New members are assigned to sub-committees with experienced IRB members for mentoring.

 Members and Staff are encouraged to attend local conferences and seminars and several members and staff receive sponsorship for attending annual national conferences.

-IRB Chairs update members on changes to regulations and guidance documents.
-IRB Staff circulate relevant articles of interest to all members with monthly agenda.
+IRB staff update members on changes to regulations and guidance documents.
+IRB staff circulate relevant articles of interest to all members with meeting agenda.